Welcome to Special Olympics Wake County!

 To schedule a Global Messenger or Athlete Ambassador appearance, please contact the local coordinator.

 Since athletes never pay a fee to participate in Special Olympics, donations and sponsorships allow our program to purchase seasonal sport equipment, pay facility rental fees, purchase uniforms, and pay for travel (hotels, competition registration fees, etc.).
-Contact us if you are interested in being a sponsor of our program.
-We would love your support!

 Special Olympics Unified Champion Schools bring youth with and without intellectual disabilities together through sports and education to create school communities of acceptance and respect.
 Unified Champion Schools are seen through every level of education (Pre-K/Head Start through college) and are driven by youth and staff leaders.